Fredrik10a/micro-frontend/webpack5/README.md

 ## Features 🛠️

 - **Implemented**
   - APPs are designed to be isolated and work independently.
-The host gracefully handles any offline APP without throwing errors.
+The host gracefully handles any offline APP.

 - **Not Implemented**
   - All nodes sharing a common `styles.css`.